saar1290/GKE_Airflow_Terraform/README.md

 Change the project name in variables.tf to your GCP project

-# Login to GCP via gcloud SDK
+# Login to GCP via gcloud SDK and set your project config

 * gcloud auth application-default login

+* gcloud config set project PROJECT_ID

 ### Initialize the terraform and install the providers
 * terraform init